rstudio-education/advanced-shiny-az/README.md

 # advanced-shiny-az

-Materials for the "Advanced Shiny" course for Astra Zeneca.

 ## Overview

 Shiny is the leading R package for developing interactive web apps.
 These give your clients, users, or students the power and sophistication of R with a friendly, no-code interface custom designed to your purpose.
 This workshop will begin with an overview of interactivity options in R (R Markdown documents with Shiny components, parameterized reports, and dashboards), will explore features of reactive programming, building complex apps with modules, and will wrap up with a session on troubleshooting Shiny apps.